acolinisi/hpsc/README-scs.md

     $ ssh-copy-id scsrt

+Next, create a clone on your online host and use that clone to fetch from or push to the server, and to fetch from and push to the Internet repository.
+There are two options for creating this intemediate clone: either clone the whole repository or clone individual components.

+* Option A: clone the whole repository

 Clone the repository from the `scsrt` server to your online host and re-point the submodule paths to refer to the server via SSH (`sdk/qemu` requires an extra step because it uses submodules itself):

             $ git clone scsrt:/projects/boeing/your_scs_username/hpsc
             $ cd hpsc
             $ sed -i 's#url = /#url = scsrt:/#' .gitmodules
             $ git submodule init
             $ git submodule update sdk/qemu
             $ sed -i 's#url = /#url = scsrt:/#' sdk/qemu/.gitmodules
             $ git submodule update --recursive

+* Option B: clone individual components

+Clone each component your are interested in, e.g. for HPPS Linux:

+            $ git clone scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux

+For either option, use the clone as follows:

-For each submodule that you care about, add the Internet remote clone, for example, for HPPS Linux:
+For each component you are interested in, add the Internet remote clone, for example, for HPPS Linux:

     $ cd ssw/hpps/linux
     $ git clone add gh git@github.com:ISI-apex/linux.git

-Now, you can fetch commits from the server and push them to the above clone:
+Now, you can fetch commits from the server and push them to the above remote:

     $ cd ssw/hpps/linux
     $ git fetch origin